 An independent witness must have no personal association with you or any person involved in the accident.
 Always obtain witness information at the accident scene.
 Their testimony may change the final outcome of a claim.

-Liable (or “liability”).
-This term applies to the person responsible for accident-related damages.
+- Liable (or “liability”).
+This term in our glossary of insurance terms applies to the person responsible for accident-related damages.
 Liability can relate to either property damage or bodily injury that resulted from the accident.
 Sometimes fault is shared between drivers and this is called shared liability (sometimes referred to as comparative negligence or comp neg).
 In cases of shared liability, more than 1 party is said to be the cause of the accident.